wp-plugins/kimili-flash-embed/readme.txt

 == Defining Alternate Content for a Flash Movie ==

-With KFE 2.0, it is now _much_ easier to specify alternative content which gets displayed when your Flash doesn't get rendered.
+As of KFE 2.0, it is now _much_ easier to specify alternative content which gets displayed when your Flash doesn't get rendered.
 This could happen if a user doesn't have a recent enough Flash player installed or lacks the Flash player altogether, such as on an iPhone.
 Another reason to specify alternative content is for search engine optimization, or SEO.
 Most search engines aren't very good at indexing content in Flash movies, if they can do it at all (Google can, but only with content that has been hard coded into a SWF--dynamic content in a SWF doesn't get indexed).
 In these cases it's best to specify some alternative content for your SWF.

 To define alternative content for a SWF, you can now nest arbitrary HTML inside a KFE tag and it will be treated as alternate content for that SWF.
 The Tag Generator does this for you automatically.
 Properly nested alternative content looks like this: